 When the devout Christian teen allegedly declared her belief in God as she was shot in cold blood at the Columbine High School massacre, she became a sort of angel to the media.

-By mid-afternoon on that Tuesday in April, 12 Columbine High School students and one teacher were dead.
+By mid-afternoon on that Tuesday, 12 Columbine High School students and one teacher were dead.
 Among the dead was 17-year-old Rachel Scott.

 The Supposed Martyrdom Of Rachel Scott